anirudhprmar/word-grind/README.md

 ## Core functionalities

-- [X]- proper authenticaiton with better auth
+18 aug
-- [ ]- figure out how to get ai reponse from dashboard input (vercel ai sdk??)
+- [X]- figure out how to get ai reponse from dashboard input (vercel ai sdk??)
 - [ ]- implement trpc on the frontend
 - [ ]- users can add new words get all information about it
 - [ ]- Users can add and view their words lists